aravind-ramaswami/arr229/lab4.md

 # PWM Limits revisited

 I tried to determine the lowest PWM value for which the robot would continue to drive forward.
 I set an initial PWM signal to start the robot, let it run for 1.5 seconds, and then supplied a lower PWM signal.
 I lowered the value until the robot stopped.
 The lowest value I got was 60, which is higher than expected, but could be because of extra wheel friction, weaker motors, or a depleted battery.
+Additionally, the car quickly settled on this lower speed.

 ![image](https://github.com/user-attachments/assets/de390dcc-fffb-45e4-b504-d8db8cb3e3f1)